-By default, Sections are named after the Scene they reference, Scene 1, Scene 2, Scene 3, etc. To organize your song you can use custom names of your own.
-Naming is only available from within the software, but any changes will also show up in both views of the Arranger (Ideas view and Arranger view) and on your controller.
+To organize your song, you can rename Scenes and use custom names of your own.
+Naming is only available from within the software, but any changes will also show up in both views of the Arranger (Ideas view and Song view) and on your controller.

-Renaming Scenes in the Arranger View
+Renaming Scenes in the Song view

-To rename a Scene in the Arranger view:
+To rename a Scene in the Song view:

-1. Double-click the Scene name at the top of the Arranger view.
+1. Double-click the Scene name at the top of the Song view.